dtinit/data-transfer-project/CODE_OF_CONDUCT.md

 # Contributors Code of Conduct
-The Data Portability team are committed to preserving and fostering a diverse, welcoming and open community.
-The Data Portability project is open to contributors from all  walks of life and should be a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+The Data Transfer Project team are committed to preserving and fostering a diverse, welcoming and open community.
+The Data Transfer project is open to contributors from all  walks of life and should be a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Scope
-This Code of Conduct applies to our repos and organizations, mailing lists, blog content, and any other Data Portability-supported communication group, as well as any private communication initiated in the context of these spaces.
+This Code of Conduct applies to our repos and organizations, mailing lists, blog content, and any other Data Transfer Project-supported communication group, as well as any private communication initiated in the context of these spaces.

 ## Standards